justin13601/AICancer/README.md

     Data Visualization - Lung Samples
 </p>

 Lung malignant sub-types are mistaken often, but it is more likely to classify SCC images as ACA.
-From the above image, one can see some similar features of these two samples.
-This is even clearer when we look at samples such as lungaca1123, where there is overcrowding and little negative space:
+This is justified when looking at the following sample, where there is overcrowding and little negative space:

 <p align="center"><img src="/meta_images/lungaca1123.png" alt="Data Visualization - lungaca1123.png"></p>
 <p align="center">